 11. Secure your pump to the valve by pushing the pump head down on the valve as far as it can go.
 Then, lock the head by lifting the lever.

-Now that you’re a tyre-pressure expert, remember to always check your tyres before you ride.
+Now that you’re a tire pressure expert, remember to always check your tires before you ride.
 This can be as easy as giving them a gentle squeeze with your hand, or using a pressure gauge to ensure you’re having the best ride possible.
-You should also consider keeping a CO2 cartridge in your jersey pocket or on your bike for those times when your tyres need a little extra air on the go.
+You should also consider keeping a CO2 cartridge in your jersey pocket or on your bike for those times when your tires need a little extra air on the go.

 Product Compare Rack